 Homework:Bi-weekly assignments involving both hand written and computer programming

-Exams:One in-class midterm and one two-hour final exam
+Exams:One take home midterm exam and one take home final exam